nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/QGXlCm_B5zA/index.md

 source: youtube

 ---
 {{< youtube QGXlCm_B5zA >}}

-# What will you learn on the PSM II course?

  The #PSM II or #professionalscrummaster course from Scrum.Org is designed to help a #scrummaster progress in their career from entry-level capability to more advanced capabilities.

 As a newbie #scrummaster, the focus tends to lie on helping the #developers through the #scrumframework and taking on a fairly strong administrative function within the team.